espruino/EspruinoDocs/tutorials/Bangle.js Clock.md

 });
 ```

-If you now long-press **BTN3** to get to the clock, the press
+If you now long-press the button on Bangle.js to get to the clock,
-**BTN2** to get to the menu, you can scroll down and see `My Clock`.
+then press to get to the Launcher, you can scroll down and see `My Clock`.
 If you select it, it'll execute your app!

 You can also go into Settings, and choose it as the default clock
 under `Select Clock`.

 **Note:** The [Bangle App Loader](https://banglejs.com/apps/)
+automatically generates the `myclock.info` file for apps loaded
-automatically generated this file - we're just doing it here
+from it - we're just doing it here so you can create an app
-so you can create an app without requiring the loader.
+without requiring the loader.

 Next Steps